This post was originally written in June 2017 and was updated February 2021.

-“The last straw” and “The straw that broke the camel’s back” are fairly common phrases.
-We use these idioms to describe a situation where something small sets off existing tensions to elicit a larger response than would normally be appropriate.
+“The last straw” is a common phrase.
+This idiom describes a situation where something small sets off existing tensions to trigger a larger response than would normally be appropriate.

-An email message is an item that often plays the role of the straw in this metaphor.
+Too often, an email message from a marketer is the straw in this metaphor.
 Though small on its own, a single email often carries just enough weight to tip things over the edge.
-It’s often that final terse email from your boss that pushes you to look for a new job or that last promotional email that causes you to cancel your season tickets.
+It’s often a final terse email from your boss that pushes you to look for a new job or that last pushy, promotional email that causes you to cancel your season tickets.

 A marketer’s main concern is the email that causes a prospect to become disengaged.
-With all the effort that goes into getting contacts into the funnel, having a qualified lead drop out is a big loss.
+With all the effort that goes into building an inviting pipeline, having a qualified lead drop out is a big loss.

 These anti-conversions are a lot more common than you might think.
 According to Campaigner, 49% of recipients say they receive too many emails from business owners and marketers.
 That’s a huge chunk of your audience that could be a poorly-timed email away from the door.